Digital-Naturalism-Laboratories/Mothbox/docs/index.md

 We believe **studying insect biodiversity is integral to life on earth**, and simply want this technology in the hands of as many people as possible.

 {:.note}
+> Mailing List
+>
->Are you interested in Mothboxing?
+> Are you interested in Mothboxing?
 Using it in the field?
 Building it?
 Please sign up for our mailing list to stay up to date with the latest features! **Email me at A N D Y [ a t ] dinalab.net** with subject "Mothbox Mail."
+>
+>  Order Form
+> If you are wanting to get your hands on some new Mothboxes ASAP, [fill out our interest form](https://forms.gle/BnBhjBC4csW4BwTE7), and we will get back to you as soon as we can about how to get them to you!

 See the [full specifications of what it can do here.](https://digital-naturalism-laboratories.github.io/Mothbox/docs/about/specs/)
 Watch a [video presentation of our talk at the Smithsonian all about the Mothbox and its design.](https://www.youtube.com/watch?v=lZhh7ecnAgk)